isabella232/media-analytics.en-1/help/media-collection-api/mc-api-impl/mc-api-queuing.md

 # Queueing events when sessions response is slow{#queueing-events-when-sessions-response-is-slow}

-<a id="section_nk1_mnv_gcb"></a>

 The Media Collection API is RESTful: i.e, you make an HTTP request and wait for the response.
-This is only important when you make a [](../../media-collection-api/mc-api-ref/mc-api-sessions-req.md) to obtain a Session ID at the beginning of video playback.
-Your player may fire events before the `sessions` response returns (with the Session ID parameter) from the backend.
-In this case your app must queue any tracking events that arrive between the [](../../media-collection-api/mc-api-ref/mc-api-sessions-req.md) and its response.
-When the `sessions` response arrives, you should first process any queued events, then you can start processing live events with the `events` API.
-The [](../../media-collection-api/mc-api-ref/mc-api-events-req.md)does not return data back to the client beyond an HTTP response code.
+This is only important when you make a [Sessions request](../../media-collection-api/mc-api-ref/mc-api-sessions-req.md) to obtain a Session ID at the beginning of video playback.
+Your player may fire events before the Sessions response returns (with the Session ID parameter) from the backend.
+In this case your app must queue any tracking events that arrive between the [Sessions request](../../media-collection-api/mc-api-ref/mc-api-sessions-req.md) and its response.
+When the Sessions response arrives, you should first process any queued events, then you can start processing live events with the Events calls.
+The [Events request](../../media-collection-api/mc-api-ref/mc-api-events-req.md) does not return data back to the client beyond an HTTP response code.

 Check the Reference Player in your distribution for one way to process events prior to receiving a Session ID.
 For example:

 ```js
 var eventData = {};            // JSON payload